shivampatil98/Supermarket-Sales-Dashboard-using-PowerBI-/README.md

 ##  🚀Project Overview

-This project is presented as an end-to-end data analytics case study that demonstrates expertise in data cleaning, transformation, visualization, and insight generation.
+The project focuses on analyzing retail sales data from a supermarket/superstore environment.
+The primary goal is to transform raw transactional data into meaningful insights that can guide decision-making and improve business performance.

 Raw sales data is processed using Excel and Power BI, and an interactive dashboard is created to highlight: